mohamedsidry/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -[x] cat /etc/passwd | grep bin | wc -l
 diplay number of lines containing the word bin .
 -[] grep -i "root" -A 3 /etc/passwd
+what is next .
+-[] grep -v "root" /etc/passwd
+Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.